practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-2/Mocka Modula-2 compiler/README.md

 Irony: you can only copy and paste such content of the virtual machine (with simple means) **after** you have installed the Guest Additions :wink:

-Tn the opened terminal shell, run this script as root user: _$ sudo ./VBoxLinuxAdditions.run_
+In the opened terminal shell, run this script as root user: _$ sudo ./VBoxLinuxAdditions.run_

 For a check, I rebooted this virtual machine with the power button behind the **very right hand side, very top menu**.
 This reboot should take only a small amount of time relatively, if it's a healthy system.